ninojovcic/formula1an/content/posts/ferrari-front-row-lock-out-in-mexico-city-qualifications.md

 *We will be updating this article with latest information regarding penalties.
 Follow us on <a href="https://twitter.com/formula1an">Twitter</a> for latest updates.*

+No further investigation regarding VER, RUS and ALO pit lane exit impeding.
+Logan Sargeant received a 10 place grid drop and penalty points for overtaking under yellow flag.
+The Williams team has been fined with 20 000€ fine which of 10 000€ is suspended for 12 months because of leaving equipment in the pit that Yuki Tsunoda hit.

 ## Our favorite fan reactions

 ## {{< tweet user="leclercsletters" id="1718388821555904537" >}}